 Medium onion taste

 Perhaps you still have a few questions; I have the answers here.

 How Do You Store Green Onions?

 The best way to store whole green onions, with the roots attached, is to wrap them in a damp paper towel and then place them in a resealable plastic container (or zip-lock bag).
 They should last for at least a week in the refrigerator.

 Diced green onions can be kept in an airtight container in the refrigerator for about five days.

 All parts of the green onion (except the roots) can be used.
-When stored properly they will be crisp and have a pleasant, mild onion flavor.
+They will be crisp and have a pleasant, mild onion flavor when stored properly.

 Leeks are a unique part of the onion family; they’re prized for the white base portion of the plant—large, tender, and with a subtle onion-garlic flavor.
-Green onions are much smaller and don’t have that garlic nuance, but in a pinch, they can be a stand-in for leeks.
+Green onions are much smaller and don’t have that garlic nuance, but they can be a stand-in for leeks in a pinch.

 If it looks like an onion, smells like an onion, and tastes like an onion, it must be an onion, right?
-Well not so in the case of chives.
-Botanically they are a grass, an edible grass with pretty pink flowers (which are edible too).
+Well, not so in the case of chives.
+Botanically they are a kind of grass—an edible grass with pretty pink flowers (which are edible too).
 In the culinary world, they are classified as an herb.